“Preventing irreversible climate disruption is the race of our lives and for our lives. It is a race we can – and must — win.”

 SRI is a great example of how, by working with nature, we can protect the environment without compromising food security and the economy.

-Mungo Soggot studied law at the London School of Economics before embarking on an award-winning career as an investigative journalist in South Africa.
+Mungo Soggot, Trustee, studied law at the London School of Economics before embarking on an award-winning career as an investigative journalist in South Africa.
 He is the founder and chief executive of Scrolla, a new digital newspaper for Africa.

-Adam Parr is a barrister and entrepreneur and former chief executive and chairman of the Williams F1 Team, where he encountered ‘downforce.’
-Adam is a Business Fellow at the Smith School for Enterprise & the Environment at the University of Oxford and a Research Associate of the John Porter Diplomacy Centre at Hertford College, Oxford.
+Adam Parr, Trustee, is a non-practicing barrister and entrepreneur and former chief executive and chairman of the Williams F1 Team, where he encountered ‘downforce.’
+Adam chairs the Downforce Trust, Downforce Technologies Limited and Apolitical.
+He is a Research Associate at Hertford College, Oxford.